 The State of the Hard Real Estate Insurance Market and the Importance of Underwriter Comfort

-With the hard insurance market continuing what may soon be a historical run, property owners across asset classes are clamoring to gain clarity and control of their terms and premiums.
+With the hard insurance market continuing what may soon be a historical run, manufacturers and distributors across the country are clamoring to gain clarity and control of their terms and premiums.

 This hard market has many contributing factors, including rising replacement costs, capacity going down as losses pile up, and supply chain disruption driving business income claims higher.